nojhan/clutchlog/README.md

 Output style
 ------------

-The output can be colored differently depending on the log level.
+Output lines can be colored differently depending on the log level.
 ```cpp
 // Print error messages in bold red:
 log.style(clutchlog::level::error, // First, the log level.